-- Leakage;
+- Leakage

-- Supply Interruptions;
+- Supply Interruptions

-- Mains Bursts;
+- Mains Bursts

-- Unplanned Outage;
+- Unplanned Outage

-- Per Capita Consumption;
+- Per Capita Consumption

-- Risk of severe restrictions in a drought;
+- Risk of severe restrictions in a drought

-- Internal sewer flooding incidents;
+- Internal sewer flooding incidents

-- External sewer flooding incidents;
+- External sewer flooding incidents

-- Sewer Collapses;
+- Sewer Collapses

-- Risk of sewer flooding in a storm;
+- Risk of sewer flooding in a storm

-- · C-MeX (2019-20 reporting only), and
+- C-MeX

-- D-MeX (2019-20 reporting only).
+- D-MeX.

-Information has been collected alongside the Annual Performance Report since 2017 through "shadow" (i.e. "unpublished") reporting.
-This data has been assured to the same degree as other regulatory reporting areas.
+Information has been collected alongside the Annual Performance Report since 2017 through "shadow" reporting, and the data included has been subjected to the same level of assurance as other regulatory reporting areas.

-Companies are expected to demonstrate full compliance with the new reporting guidance before the end of March 2020, in order to start reporting this information to the regulator from April 2020.
+Companies are expected to demonstrate full compliance with the new reporting guidance by the end of March 2020 in order to commence regulatory reporting from April 2020.